UnderYourSpell/BGP_python_AS_Lookup/README.md

 # BGP_python_AS_Lookup

-This allows one to look up information about an Autonomous System for use in BGP research.
+This allows one to look up information about an Autonomous System.
 Runs on python 3.11.5

 To install requirments